Trump, Biden debate marked by clashes, but less chaos

 "The Trump campaign's attitude was that the president was not contagious anymore, but we're going to go with our medical advisers," he said.

-Indeed, the president of the university called it "the safest place in America tonight."
+As a result, the president of Belmont University, where the event was held, called it "the safest place in America tonight."

-The primetime affair played out inside a 90,000-square-foot (8,360-square-meter) arena at Belmont University, a picturesque institution of more than 8,200 students just a mile from Nashville's music row.
-The university also hosted a town hall-style debate between Democrat Barack Obama and Republican John McCain in 2008.
+The university, a picturesque institution of more than 8,200 students just a mile from Nashville's Music Row, also hosted a town hall-style debate between Democrat Barack Obama and Republican John McCain in 2008.

 There was a far smaller audience this time around.